Zyptor/ZypsDatapack/README.md

 If you only wanna play with my own origins or my own reworks go ahead and download ZypsOrigins.zip and/or ZypsReworks respectivly.
 I think their names says it all but for extra clarification, ZypsOrigins adds my own origins too all the others and ZypsReworks adds my reworks to all the other origins.

-Currently not finnished, will be in future versions coming soon!
+Currently playable but not finnished, will be soon in a future version!